-As well as the free bus, RapidPenang buses travel to every corner of the island and fares are very cheap, starting at just 1.40RM for the first 7km up to 7RM for anything above 28km.
+As well as the free bus, RapidPenang buses travel to every corner of the island and fares are very cheap.

-Along its route it passes by many of the Temples, Gurney Drive and the beaches of the North coast and leaves every 5 - 10 minutes.
+Along its route, it passes by many of the Temples, Gurney Drive and the beaches of the North coast and leaves every 5 to 10 minutes.